Judge tosses California ammunition purchase law - KVIA

 “The law’s red tape and state database errors made it impossible for hundreds of thousands of law-abiding Californians to purchase ammunition for sport or self-defense,” said Chuck Michel, the association’s general counsel.
 “The court found that the flimsy reasons offered by the government to justify these constitutional infringements were inadequate.”

-He expected the state to appeal the ruling, but said that in the meantime “Californians can sleep a little easier tonight knowing their Constitutional rights were restored and strengthened by this decision.”
+He expected the state to appeal the ruling.
+But in the meantime “Californians can sleep a little easier tonight knowing their Constitutional rights were restored and strengthened by this decision,” he said.

+Gov. Gavin Newsom championed the law before he became governor, and spokeswoman Vicky Waters said his administration is disappointed by the decision and considering its next steps.
+“California’s strong gun safety laws help keep our schools and communities safe,” she said.

 The state attorney general’s office said only that it is reviewing the decision.
 It did not immediately say if it will appeal or seek to stay the order, which takes effect immediately at a time when some California gun stores have been ordered shut because of the coronavirus.
 Among the places where the shops were not deemed essential businesses are Los Angeles and San Jose.